Louie-KC/MovieReservationSystem/doc/api.md

       ```

 ### GET /movie?genre={genre}
-Retrieve a list of all movies matching the provided `genre` (if specified)
+Retrieve a list of all available movies matching the provided `genre` (if specified).
+Movies marked as unavailable will not be returned.

 * Authentication: None
 * Response: